 Nudge amount Applies to the on-screen nudge buttons (in the transport controls or Trim Editor), and the Transport Control Hotkeys.
 Alt + Nudge amount Applies to the on-screen nudge buttons (in the transport controls or Trim Editor), when holding down the Alt. key.
 The "Zoom dependent" setting means that the higher magnification you use, the finer the nudge adjustment MIXER SETUP Select PPM scale Selects the scaling of the PPM level meters in the Mixer .
 Scales 1-3 emphasise different areas of the dynamic range and are calibrated in dBFS (decibels with respect to 0 dB, which is the maximum coding level).
 The BBC scale is numbered 1-7, with green segments up to PPM4, then yellow segments up to PPM6 and red above PPM6.
 Output PPM type The Mastering setting makes the peak hold displays accurate to 1 sample.
 This is at the expense of a little DSP power.
 Peak Displays "Clear on play" clears the peak holds every time you go into play.
 Unticked retains their value until you manually clear them.
 Default Mixer Tick the box and set the indicator numbers if you want to specify the layout of mono or stereo strips when new Mixers are created.
 Otherwise, SADiE will generate Mixers with 16 mono Streams strips and 2 mono output strips per audio unit.
 See also Mixer Templates E to E mode When selected, E to E mode gives you input monitoring on record-enabled Streams before you press the record button.
 E to E is cancelled when you disable record on the EDL stream.
 Mixer auto-resizing Determines how the mixer resizes on screen.
 Plug-ins bypass in Scrub Turns off Plug-ins during scrub for the purpose of relieving the DSP power and allowing an EDL to scrub, whereas the plug-ins may have pushed it over the DSP limit if they were scrubbing too.
 Window Style Determines whether to use the Blue Mixer or the classic Grey Mixer.
 MIXER STRIP DISPLAY Fader decimal displays Chooses whether to display peak holds meters (green/red) or fader offset values (light blue) in the faders' small numeric displays.
 Note that output fader peak holds are sampled more frequently than other faders and thus will be more accurate.
 Also "overs" on non-output faders are unimportant anyway because these are processed internally and are still floating point numbers.
-Primary Solos mode You can choose which mode Solo works in - Additive where pressing more than one Solo unmutes that strip; Exclusive, where pressing the 2nd solo mutes the first.
-You can use the SHIFT key whilst pressing a solo button to apply the alternative logic (i.e SHIFT-Solo when in Exclusive does an Additive solo).
+Enable phase reverse controls Allows you to disable (for the sake of safety) the phase reverse controls.